abdializ/abdializ/content/blog/desire-evil.md

 date = 2025-03-14T12:00:00Z
 draft = false
-tags = ["Desire", "Evil", "Philosophy"] description = "This is my honest thought on desire, my journey with it, and how I view it"
+tags = ["Desire", "Evil", "Philosophy"] description = "This is my honest thought on desire, my journey with it, and how I view it."
 +++

 <div style="text-align: center; font-style: italic; margin: 30px 0;">